 Even on the warmest of summer days, the water temperature rarely gets higher than 65 degrees.
 A couple of rope swings kick the fun up a notch, too.

 Just beyond the swimming hole is the actual Devil’s Bathtub.
-At the very least, it’s a basin shaped like a tub.
-There is also a crystal-clear waterfall.
+At the very least, it’s a basin shaped like a tub that fills with the crystal-clear waters.

 #8: Emerald Pond (New Market)